adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * How do you run the tests locally, given the architecture?

 By the [Expression Problem](https://en.wikipedia.org/wiki/Expression_problem) I mean which typeclasses are needed to be derived or defined, like `ToJSON` or serialization.
-I'd like to add that the overwhelming majority of effects I've seen have been handled using [mtl](https://hackage.haskell.org/package/mtl) and/or `IO`, but we appear to be close on extensible effects, and the word done on [eff](https://github.com/hasura/eff) looks promising!
+I'd like to add that the overwhelming majority of effects I've seen have been handled using [mtl](https://hackage.haskell.org/package/mtl) and/or `IO`, but we appear to be close on extensible effects, and the work done on [eff](https://github.com/hasura/eff) looks promising!

 ## Musings On Type Level Programming